-Many of the examples posted on this website make use of SpatialSlur – an open source library of geometric data structures and algorithms that underpin a wide range of generative design strategies.
+Many of the examples posted on this website make use of SpatialSlur – an open source library of geometric data structures and algorithms developed to facilitate the exploration of novel computational design methods.
 Find it on GitHub here.

-Below is a brief outline of the library by namespace.
-For further detail, take a look at the reference documentation in the latest release or, better yet, dive into GitHub repo and poke around.
-Also, feel free to send an email if you have specific questions, comments, or suggestions, feel free to contact me.
+Below is a brief outline of the core library by namespace.
+For further detail, take a look at the reference documentation or dive into the source files and and poke around.
+If you have specific questions, comments, or suggestions, feel free to contact me.

-To use within Grasshopper, right click on a C#/VB scripting component on the canvas, right click on the component icon/name, and go to “Manage Assemblies”.
-Add SpatialSlur.dll and SlurRhino.dll* to the list of referenced assemblies and click “Ok” to confirm.
-You should now be able to access all classes within that C#/VB component.
+To use within Grasshopper, drop a C#/VB scripting component on the canvas, right click on the component icon/name, and go to “Manage Assemblies”.
+Add SpatialSlur.dll and SlurRhino.dll to the list of referenced assemblies and click “OK” to confirm.
+You should now be able to access all SpatialSlur types within this component.